dondealban/Rbeast/README.md

 BEAST is distributed as is and without warranty of suitability for application.
 The one distributed above is still a beta version, with potential room for further improvement.
 If you encounter flaws with the software (i.e. bugs) please report the issue.
 Providing a detailed description of the conditions under which the bug occurred will help to identify the bug, you can directly email its maintainer Dr. Kaiguang Zhao at zhao.1423@osu.edu.
 Alternatively, Use the [Issues tracker](https://github.com/zhaokg/Rbeast/issues) on GitHub to report issues with the software and to request feature enhancements.

 ## Acknowledgement:

+BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhanng, and Kaiguang Zhao.
 The initial version of BEAST was supported by a USGS 104B grant before 2019.
 The continous development afterwards is made possible by the support of a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
+The contribution of Xuesong Zhang was supported through USDA-ARS.